Has Netball returned and brought all those aches and pains from last season with it?

 - Muscle imbalance (weak on one side/tight on the other).

 Jumper’s Knee/Patellar Tendonitis

-Inflammation of the tendon can be caused by an increase in your activity and progressive overload from running, jumping, and changing directions.
+Inflammation of the tendon can be caused by an increase in your activity and progressive overload from running, jumping, and changing directions during a netball game.
 Muscle imbalances and poor hip stability when running and jumping can all contribute to the problem.
 If left untreated, further damage and tearing of the tendon can occur.

 - Pain over the patellar tendon (beneath your kneecap).

 - Pain and stiffness of the knee during or after running or jumping activities.
 Sometimes the tendon may warm up while running, but the pain will occur afterward.

 The meniscus is the ‘C’ shaped disc made of tough cartilage that cushions the knee joint and stops the bones from rubbing against each other.
 It is important for distributing loads and absorbing shocks at the knee joint.
 Pain can be severe and sharp, particularly when trying to straighten, bend, or twist the knee.
 Complaints of swelling, clicking, popping, or locking of the knee may be experienced following a meniscus injury.

 There is an alphabet soup of ligaments in the knee (ACL – anterior cruciate ligament, PCL – posterior cruciate ligament, MCL – medial collateral ligament & LCL – lateral collateral ligament).
 Lack of muscle strength, power, coordination, and activation patterns all increase the load on the knee joint and can lead to injury of these ligaments.
 They can also be injured by contact with the knee.

 - ACL: 30% of ACL injuries are direct contact, the rest are non-contact and result from the wrong movement eg a cut and plant movement, or landing from a jumping position with an extended knee.
 Women are three times more likely to injure the ACL than men.